Top 3 Things to Know About Experiencing Fall Foliage in the Smoky Mountains

 3. Hiking Trails Among the Colors

-fall colors along Little River Trail in the Smoky MountainsThe Great Smoky Mountains National Park is home to hundreds of scenic hiking trails, most of which let you walk right among the colorful leaves!
+The Great Smoky Mountains National Park is home to hundreds of scenic hiking trails, most of which let you walk right among the colorful leaves!
 If you access the Cosby entrance into the park, you’ll likely encounter less traffic and fewer crowds than in other areas.
 The region is also home to several excellent hiking trails for fall colors, including the Mount Cammerer Trail and the Albright Grove Loop!
-Elsewhere in the Smokies, some of the most highly recommended hiking trails include the Little River Trail in Elkmont, Chestnut Top Trail in Townsend, and the Rich Mountain Loop in Cades Cove.
+Elsewhere in the Smokies, some of the most highly recommended hiking trails include the Little River Trail in Elkmont, the Chestnut Top Trail in Townsend, and the Rich Mountain Loop in Cades Cove.

-4. Best Way to See the Fall Foliage
+4. Best Ways to View Fall Foliage